ubihazard/ddr5-spd-recovery/README.md

 However, even official mainboard vendor software should be limited in usage and, at best, avoided completely, too.

 Running old diagnostic and system information software that hadn’t been properly updated to work with DDR5 RAM might result in corruption as well.
 Such programs typically gain access to RAM SPD in order to report detailed memory information.
-A program that would attempt to read DDR5 SPD as if it was from DDR4 can wreak havoc on it.
+A program that would attempt to work with DDR5 SPD as if it was from DDR4 can wreak havoc on it.

 Finally, running multiple diagnostic or control applications side-by-side is yet another factor that can contribute to SPD corruption.
 All such applications have to rely on a low-level kernel driver for shared SMBus access. if such driver is not fully compatible with operating system or fails to properly serialize concurrent access to SMBus devices via a lock mechanism, bad things are guaranteed to happen.
 Therefore you must use only recent up-to-date versions of known and established software of this kind, apps which have proven to work without issues at least in the recent past.